 Free range hens always have food and drink available.
 But their food does not have to meet any standards or be regulated, so you can’t always be sure that their feed is produced with natural ingredients.

 There must be NO hormones or antibiotics used in raising organic laying hens, in fact they are totally banned in the UK.
 The same can’t be said for free range hens.
 Of course this varies, but as there are no regulations controlling free range feed, there is no guarantee that antibiotics and hormones are not being consumed by the hens.
-Whereas organic hens would not be organic if they had antibiotics and hormones or medicines pumped into their systems.

 Organic hens must have access to the outdoors at all times in order for them to forage.
 This way we know the hens are spending time outside when they want to.
 Because organic hens live in smaller flocks, they’re more likely to use the land around their barn for foraging; so you can always be assured you are supporting the best conditions and farming practices when you buy organic.